Implantation Bleeding – Signs, Symptoms & When to Worry

 There will be a marked increase in your mucus flow due to an increase in hormones that will stimulate the cervix.

 You will experience rapidly changing emotions that can range from crying one minute to being elated the next minute.
 This is on account of the changes in your hormones.
 However, these are also pre-menstrual symptoms and do not guarantee implantation.

 How Long Does Implantation Bleeding Last?

 It is difficult to give an accurate number for this as each woman’s body is different.
-However, an estimate is that most of the bleeding due to implantation last for 24-48 hours.
-In some cases, the duration has reached more than a month which is an exception and not the norm.
+However, an estimate is that most of the bleeding due to implantation lasts for 24-48 hours.
+In some cases, the duration has reached more than a month, which is an exception and not the norm.

-- Implantation Bleeding: The implantation bleeding is usually pink or brown in colour.
+- Implantation Bleeding: The blood seen is usually pink or brown in colour.
 The brown colour that is sometimes observed is only on account of older blood.

-- Menstrual Cycle: The period colour is varied and is considered a biological health monitor for a woman.
-While a bright red colour can indicate the new blood, a greyish hue may indicate an infection or miscarriage.
+- Menstrual Cycle: The colour of the blood that is seen during periods can vary and is considered a biological health monitor for a woman.
+While a bright red colour can indicate new blood, a greyish hue may indicate an infection or miscarriage.

 - Implantation Bleeding: It does not last for long and has a maximum duration of 1-2 days.

 - Menstrual Cycle: It can last anywhere between 2-7 days.
 It is highly variable and depends on factors such as lifestyle and body type.

 - Implantation Bleeding: The discharge is always highly viscous.

 - Menstrual Cycle: The discharge changes according to the ovulation cycle and is often considered an accurate indicator of a woman’s fertility.
 The mucus is an egg white colour and relatively watery when a woman is most fertile.
 On the other hand, the discharge becomes sticky and has a creamy texture when a woman is in her non-fertile stage.